PrathamBabhulkar/E-Commerce-Sales-Analysis-using-SQL/README.md

 # 🛒 E-Commerce Sales Analysis using SQL

+## 📊 SQL Project Portfolio
+**Data-driven insights that improve personalization, retention, and customer lifetime value (CLV).**

+---

+## 📌 Executive Summary

-## 📌 Project Overview
+### Project Overview
-This project focuses on analyzing **e-commerce sales data** using **SQL** to uncover meaningful insights about customer behavior, product performance, sales trends, and inventory patterns.
+This project analyzes **customer behavior, product performance, sales trends, and inventory patterns** using **SQL**.

-The analysis helps stakeholders make **data-driven decisions** related to:
+The goal is to help stakeholders make **data-driven decisions** in:
-- Marketing strategies
+- Marketing strategy
 - Inventory planning
 - Sales optimization

-The project is built using four core datasets:
+The analysis is performed using four core datasets:
 - **Customers**
 - **Products**
 - **Orders**